Get A Better Resume

 Be Kind and Courteous: Show Gratitude

 Both you and the recruiter have invested time (and expenses) in the job search and interview process.
 At this point, it is important to be kind and lead with gratitude despite your differences.
-Thank the recruiter for considering your application and mention why you are excited about the new role.
-However, do so in a professional manner.

 Most hiring managers dislike negotiations just as much as you do.
 Stay positive, smile when appropriate, and keep your cool when a counter offer or disagreement arises.
 Negotiating salary and perks doesn’t